 Since graduating, Elizabeth has embraced various aspects of business management, from her work as a Banking Officer, to her rise from receptionist to eventually taking on the responsibilities of Operations Manager of a small corporation, to starting a small accounting business so that she could stay home to provide therapy for her daughter.
 These experiences have provided Elizabeth with a comprehensive foundation for managing this new endeavour.

-An avid learner and researcher, Elizabeth is excited to return to her psychology roots and is currently looking to pursue a Master’s of Professional Education with a focus on Autism as well as the requirements to obtain BCBA certification.
+An avid learner and researcher, Elizabeth is excited to return to her psychology roots and is currently looking to pursue a Master’s of Education with a focus on Autism as well as meeting the requirements to obtain BCBA certification.

-Twelve years ago, her husband’s profession caused them to move to the Annapolis Valley where she has since developed her various business experiences, acquired numerous child development skills and pursued her love for singing and performing.
+Thirteen years ago, her husband’s profession caused them to move to the Annapolis Valley where she has since developed her various business experiences, acquired numerous child development skills and pursued her love for singing and performing.